top of page

 IMG_7884.JPG

-I don't know if this the feeling of being so in love with the history and architecture or if it's just impressions related to the Romeo & Juliet hype.
+I don't know if this is the feeling of being so in love with the history and architecture, or if it's just impressions related to the Romeo & Juliet hype.
 I just wanted to say that I really like Verona and I love Italy.

 Join our mailing list